 The proportion of visits resulting in antimicrobial prescription and the incidence of antimicrobial prescriptions linked to each of the study’s diagnostic groups are shown in Figure 12.
-The proportion of otitis media visits resulting in a antimicrobial prescription remained stable between 57% and 64% of visits.
-The incidence of otitis media associated prescriptions decreased from a high of 54.9 prescriptions per 100 person-years in 2008 to 39.8 prescriptions per 100 person-years in 2015.
+The proportion of otitis media visits resulting in an antimicrobial prescription remained stable at between 57% and 64% of all visits.
+The incidence of otitis media-associated prescriptions decreased from a high of 54.9 prescriptions per 100 person-years in 2008 to 39.8 prescriptions per 100 person-years in 2015.

-Figure 12 Proportion of visits due to each diagnostic group resulting in antimicrobial prescription and incidence of associated antimicrobial prescriptions
+Figure 12 Proportion of visits due to each diagnostic group resulting in antimicrobial prescription, and incidence of associated antimicrobial prescriptions

-A total of 226,084 outpatient antimicrobial prescriptions were recorded among birth-cohorts 2005-2015 during the study period.
+During the study period, a total of 226,084 outpatient antimicrobial prescriptions were recorded among birth-cohorts 2005-2015.
 The crude incidence rate of outpatient antimicrobial prescriptions per 100 person-years in the VNEC and VEC was 164.6 and 150.2 respectively.
-The incidence rate and number of outpatient antimicrobial prescriptions by birth-cohort, and gender is shown in Table 23.
+The incidence rate and number of outpatient antimicrobial prescriptions by birth-cohortand gender is shown in Table 23.

 Table 23 Incidence rate and number of outpatient antimicrobial prescriptions by birth-cohort and gender